 What Is Nature Photography?

 Nature photography is a broad genre of art usually focused on natural history landscapes and wildlife subjects.
-Nature photography art is generally characterized by its absence of people.
+Fine art nature photography is generally characterized by its absence of people.
 Fine art nature photography prints are commonly found in hospitals, hotels and luxury homes.
-In this article I will discuss the different types of nature photography, types of fine art prints and where to buy nature photography artwork.
+In this article I will discuss the different types of nature photography, types of substrates and where to buy nature photography artwork.

 Types of Nature Photography